 I. All corporations are programmed, by law, to maximize profit to shareholders (a concept known as shareholder primacy).
 This is every corporation's primary function (see essay on corporatism).

 II.
-Profits to individual corporations are not truly maximized, unless they cooperate to maximize the aggregate profits of the corporate family (S&P500 profits).
+Profits to individual corporations are not truly maximized, unless they cooperate to maximize the aggregate profits of the corporate family (the S&P500).